dogweather/forkful/content/en/java/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Handling errors means writing code that anticipates and deals with things going wrong.
-Programmers do it to make software robust, preventing crashes and weird behavior.

 ## How to:
 Java uses exceptions to handle errors.
 You surround risky code with a `try` block and catch exceptions with `catch`.
 Here’s a simple example:

 ```java